book-expert/logger/README.md

 # Logger

 A robust, thread-safe logging system with comprehensive input validation and CLI interface.
-This standalone logger can be used both as a Go library and as a command-line binary.
+This standalone logger can be used both as a Go library and as a command-line binary for direct logging operations.

 ## Architecture

 This project provides both:
 - **Library API** (`logger.go`): Thread-safe logging package for Go applications
-- **CLI Binary** (`cmd/logger/main.go`): Standalone executable for shell scripts and external tools
+- **CLI Binary** (`cmd/logger/main.go`): Standalone executable that accepts log directory, filename, level, and message via command-line flags

 ## Features